6hmDpYDQFH9VSfkLxazpfhagMkje3gNKaKdpztP/cwb/site/content/entry/citra-progress-report-2023-q2/index.md

 *video is a placeholder for now until we get the actual videos uploaded*

-Exploring the file menu will also yield a pleasant surprise: there’s now a dedicated “Boot Home Menu” option in the GUI for Citra.
+Exploring the `File` menu will also yield a pleasant surprise: there’s now a dedicated “Boot Home Menu” option in the GUI for Citra.
 This will both automatically detect the correct home menu application, and adjust your region setting based on the firmware region that you’re attempting to launch.
 In the past, the HOME Menu was entirely hidden from the game list, forcing potential users to go on a wild goose chase inside the NAND folder in an attempt to find the correct application file for their corresponding region.
 You can now say goodbye to wasting time trying to find the correct app name, as Citra will take care of that for you!

 {{< figure src="boot.png"